Recognise the Impacts of Change - Understand as a change manager how to help your organisation manage change

 Change can bring huge benefits, but unless you deal with people's real and imagined fears and concerns, most of us will try to avoid it.

-This Course is suitable for anyone involved in change in the workplace.
+This change management course is suitable for anyone involved in managing change in the workplace.

 We explore the things that happen before, during and after change.

 The course offers practical tools to make potentially difficult situations more manageable.

 - Understanding the Impact of Change

 - Getting Buy-in